polatengin/utah/docs/guides/testing.md

 ---
+layout: default
+title: Testing with Utah Scripts
+parent: Guides
-sidebar_position: 4
+nav_order: 4

 ---

-# Testing Utah Scripts

-Learn how to test Utah scripts effectively with unit tests, integration tests, and best practices.
+Learn how to do testing with Utah scripts effectively with unit tests, integration tests, and best practices.

 ## Test Structure